 HouseATL is an open taskforce – initiated through the convening power and resources of The Arthur M. Blank Family Foundation, ULI Atlanta, Metro Atlanta Chamber, City of Atlanta, Central Atlanta Progress, and Center for Civic Innovation.

 HouseATL is a cross-sector group of civic leaders committed to building the political and community will for a comprehensive and coordinated housing affordability action plan in the City of Atlanta.
-Our support partners include convening more than 150 civic leaders over the last 9 months.
-75 members have committed to workshopping the problems and developing recommendations.
+Our support partners include convening more than 150 civic leaders.